-Data from tests and assessments suggest that we met our own internally set targets and now need to focus further on closing the gap between our school and national averages and, indeed, to exceed national averages.
+In addition to this summative data for Y6, internal data for other year groups is routinely analysed.
+Data from tests and assessments suggest that we met the majority our own aspirational internally set targets and now need to focus further on closing the gap between even further.
 Our analysis suggests the impact of COVID-19 is still ongoing and we have reviewed our strategy in order to continue to tackle this.